bmd007/FenceX/work-report/theory-shaping.md

 Same goes for instance and task.
 Unless we are talking explicitly about a microservice that is not involved in the stream processing part of the system.

-The key component in our architecture is an event streaming tool called Kafka[].
-Kafka is a highly available distributed implementation of commit-log/journal[].
+The key component in our architecture is an event streaming tool called Kafka[3].
+Kafka is a highly available distributed implementation of commit-log/journal[4].
 Using Kafka in a distributed architecture means applying publish-subscribe pattern for inter service communication (asynchronous).
 A reactive system relays on asynchronous messaging to achieve loosely coupled isolated sub systems.
 Kafka gives the asynchronous messaging touch of reactive ness to FenseX.